airr-community/airr-standards/docs/api/adc_api.rst

   returned in the response.
 By default all fields (AIRR and non-AIRR) stored in the data repository are returned.
-This can vary between data repositories based upon how the repository decides to store blank or null fields, so the ``include_fields`` parameter should be used to guarantee the existence of data elements in the response.
+This can vary between data repositories based upon how the repository decides to store blank or null fields, so the ``fields`` and/or ``include_fields`` parameter should be used to guarantee the existence of data elements in the response.

 + The ``include_fields`` parameter specifies the set of AIRR fields to be included in the response.
 This parameter can be used in